briland/LLM-security-and-privacy/README.md

 # LLM Security and Privacy

-A collection of papers and tools covering LLM threats and vulnerabilities, both from a security and privacy standpoint.
+A curated list of papers and tools covering [LLM threats](https://github.com/topics/llm-threats) and [vulnerabilities](https://github.com/topics/llm-vulnerabilities), both from a [security](https://github.com/topics/llm-security) and [privacy](https://github.com/topics/llm-privacy) standpoint.
 Summaries, key takeaway points, and additional details for each paper are found in the [paper-summaries](./paper-summaries) folder.

 [main.bib](./main.bib) file contains the latest citations of the papers listed here.